-Children up to age 18 or who have not graduated from high school are entitled to benefits if a parent is deceased, retired or disabled.
-Generally, children of a disabled parent will receive about 50 percent of the disabled parent's monthly benefit.
+Children up to age 18 or who have not graduated from high school are entitled to benefits if a parent is deceased, retired or has a disability.
+Generally, children of a parent with a disability will receive about 50 percent of the parent's monthly SSDI benefit.